Robust Bayesian hypothesis testing with the hierarchical EZ-DDM

 Abstract

-The EZ-diffusion model (EZ-DDM) uses a method of moments to provide closed-form estimators for the drift-diffusion parameters from summary statistics.
-In previous work, we showed that using the sampling distributions of these statistics enables the implementation of an hierarchical extension of the EZ-DDM, supporting scalable Bayesian inference in cognitive psychometrics applications.
-However, the summary statistics used in EZ-DDM implementations (mean and variance) are sensitive to contaminant data points, limiting its utility in real-world applications with contaminated data.
-To address this, we develop and test a variation on the EZ-DDM in which we replace the summary statistics with robust alternatives: we substitute mean RT with median RT and RT variance with an estimate derived from the interquartile range.
-We illustrate the effectiveness of this substitution in a simulation study using a within-subject t test design across varying sample sizes and effect sizes.
-The robust variant matched the diagnostic accuracy of the original EZ-DDM for uncontaminated data but remained stable under contamination, unlike the standard model.
+The EZ-diffusion model (EZ-DDM) uses a method of moments to provide closed-form estimators for the three-parameter drift-diffusion model from summary statistics.
+In previous work, we showed that using the sampling distributions of these statistics enables the implementation of hierarchical EZ-DDM extensions, supporting scalable Bayesian inference in cognitive psychometrics applications.
+However, the summary statistics used in EZ-DDM implementations (the mean and variance of the response time distribution) are sensitive to contaminant data points, limiting its utility in real-world applications.
+To address this, we propose a variation on the EZ-DDM implementation in which the summary statistics are replaced with robust alternatives, substituting mean RT with median RT and RT variance with an estimate derived from the interquartile range.
+We explore and evaluate the effectiveness of this substitution through simulation studies using a within-subject t test design across varying sample sizes and effect sizes.
+We show that the robust variant matched the diagnostic accuracy of the EZ-DDM implementation on uncontaminated data while maintaining diagnostic accuracy under contamination, unlike the standard model.
 This extension preserves efficiency while adding robustness in real-world applications.
-We recommend the use of the robust EZ-DDM in practical applications.
+We recommend using the robust EZ-DDM in practical applications.

 Citation